 It is painful to lose your drone just because you ran out of battery without warning, especially with most DIY self-assembled drones that lack sophisticated battery monitoring systems.

-The tool above is a simple calculator I put together to calculate the flight time using average current draw under actual load (total weight of the drone before takeoff) and your battery capacity and takes into account what kind of motors you are using (brushed or brushless).
+The tool above is a simple calculator I put together to calculate the flight time using average current draw under actual load (total weight of the drone before takeoff) and your battery capacity and considers what kind of motors you are using (brushed or brushless).

-I have tested this calculator on a few drones that I got the opportunity to fly and found this quite accurate.
+I have tested this calculator on a few drones I got the opportunity to fly and found this to be quite accurate.

-Below I have explained how this calculator calculates the flight time in detail for those interested in the technical details.
+Below I have explained how this calculator calculates the flight time for those interested in the technical details.

 How does drone flight time calculator work?

 The drone flight time calculator is a simple tool that takes into account two parameters.

 - How much weight is the drone carrying